anton-kravchenko/cypress-selectors/docs/docs/caveats.md

 }
 ```

-If `child-parent` linking is defined this way if will work with both `babel-loader` and `ts-loader`.
+If `child-parent` linking is defined this way, it will work with both `babel-loader` and `ts-loader`.

 ### Setup

-The documentation doesn't go into details on how to set up Cypress and transpiling via `ts-loader`.
+The documentation doesn't detail how to set up Cypress and transpiling via `ts-loader`.
 However, the setup of this project could be used as a good reference.
 The whole setup is done in 2 files: `webpack.config.js` and `tsconfig.json`.
 If you need another reference on setting up a project like this - check out [this](https://glebbahmutov.com/blog/use-typescript-with-cypress/) article.

 ### Static class members

 All of the examples are declaring selectors as `static` class fields.
 This is not a requirement - the same functionality could be achieved with non `static` class fields.
-However please note, that `child-parent` relationship is not going to work without `parent` being declared as `static` class field.
+However, please note that the `child-parent` relationship is not going to work without `parent` being declared a `static` class field.